getanteon/alaz/README.md

 2. Add a cluster on the [Monitoring page](https://app.ddosify.com/monitoring).
 You will receive a monitoring ID and instructions.
 3. Run the agent on your Kubernetes cluster using the instructions you received.

+Alaz runs as a DaemonSet on your Kubernetes cluster.
+It collects metrics and sends them to Ddosify Cloud.
+You can view the metrics on the Ddosify Cloud dashboard.
+For the detailed Alaz architecture, see [Alaz Architecture](./Alaz-Architecture.md).

 ## Contributing

 Contributions to Alaz are welcome!
 To contribute, please follow these steps: